MatthewKosloski/learning-java/README.md

 ## Watching (automatic)

-The following runs the program `Countdown` in the `chapter_two` folder and watches for changes:
+The following runs the program `Countdown` in the `chapter/two` folder and watches for changes:

 ```
-bash java.bash chapter_two Countdown
+bash java.bash chapter/two Countdown
 ```

 Or, if you want to compile and run the Java program manually (in chapter directory):